containerize-com/Products/en/security-testing-tools/brakeman/faqs.md

 ### In what language is Brakeman written?
 Brakeman code analysis tool is written in Ruby programming language.
 ### What is Brakeman vs Snyk?
 Brakeman directly scans for security vulnerabilities, known insecure patterns and configurations in your aplication source code similar to bundler-audit software.
 The brakeman command analysis will run and output the results in your Rails project.
-While Snyk automatically find and fixes vulnerabilities in your code, containers, Kubernetes, Terraform, Node and npm dependencies.
+While Snyk vulnerability scanning tool automatically detects and fixes vulnerabilities in your application code, containers, Kubernetes, Terraform, Node and npm dependencies.